 - Enhance decision-making

-Machine learning models helps to improve vehicle position system overtime.
+Machine learning models help to improve vehicle position systems over time.

 Machine Learning for Vehicle Navigation

-Modern navigation algorithms for autonomous vehicles uses deep learning methods for :
+Modern navigation algorithms for autonomous vehicles use deep learning methods for:

 - Object detection